 "The Iraqi police do not tell the FBI what to do, the FBI tells the Iraqi police what to do.
 Who do they think they're kidding?"
 Berg's father, Michael Berg, told The Associated Press from his home in West Chester, Pa., a Philadelphia suburb.

-Posted by Nikhil, 7:27 PM -
+Posted by Nikhil,

-Prisoner abuse may become a diplomatic issue in a new way, according to this BBC report:
+Prisoner abuse of our allies' citizens Prisoner abuse may become a diplomatic issue in a new way, according to this BBC report:

+The Australian Government has said it will investigate allegations that one of its citizens has been abused while in US detention at Guantanamo Bay.
 The lawyer for Australian David Hicks said he could not give details of the alleged abuse, but he believed it was authorised by the US military.

 The Australian Broadcasting Corp. show that broke the story has a recording and transcript here.

-Posted by Nikhil, 7:07 PM -
+Posted by Nikhil,

 Is it really this hard to be a Republican and get a date?